 Labor would generate the most significant savings.
 In the cost model, an annual savings of $2.1 million to $4.8 million could be realized at a Northeastern Pennsylvania location over comparable locations in Harrisburg, Central New Jersey and Orange County, New York.

 Freight costs for a regional distribution center in the region are also lower than locations in central New Jersey, Metropolitan New York and the Harrisburg area.
 For example, a distribution center with combined class 85 TL and LTL shipments destined for a 17-state and two-Canadian-province area (southern Ontario and Quebec), annual shipping costs from Stroudsburg are about $250,000 cheaper than a central New Jersey location, $721,000 cheaper than an Orange County, N.Y., location and just over $1 million cheaper than a Harrisburg site.

-The region boasts a strong, well-established community college and vocational college network that offers customized training programs in those courses needed by transportation and logistics operations, such as warehouse/distribution management, distribution and supply logistics, logistics technologies, logistics and supply chain management, supply chain and information systems and auto, heavy equipment and diesel mechanics.
+The region boasts a strong, well-established community college and university network that offers customized training programs in those courses needed by transportation and logistics operations, such as warehouse/distribution management, distribution and supply logistics, logistics technologies, logistics and supply chain management, supply chain and information systems and auto, heavy equipment and diesel mechanics.